 Mark Fleming is vice-chair of WilmerHale's Appellate and Supreme Court Litigation Practice.
-Mr. Fleming has worked on more than 100 appellate cases and personally presented oral argument in 29 of them, including five before the Supreme Court of the United States and nine before the US Court of Appeals for the Federal Circuit.
+Mr. Fleming has appeared in more than 150 appellate cases and personally presented oral argument in 33 of them, including five before the Supreme Court of the United States and 13 before the US Court of Appeals for the Federal Circuit.
 He has also argued before the First, Third, Eighth, Ninth, Tenth and District of Columbia Circuits and the Massachusetts Supreme Judicial Court and Appeals Court.

 Mr. Fleming's prior experience includes clerkships with the Honorable David H. Souter of the Supreme Court of the United States, the Honorable Michael Boudin of the US Court of Appeals for the First Circuit, and the Honorable John C. Major of the Supreme Court of Canada.
 Mr. Fleming also served as an associate legal officer in the Appeals Chamber of the International Criminal Tribunal for the former Yugoslavia.

 - Chair, Boston Bar Association Council Nominating Committee (Member 2016)

 - Member, Boston Bar Association Member of Council (2015-present)

 - Member, Boston Bar Association Finance Committee (2015-present)

 - Chair, Boston Bar Association Amicus Committee (Chair 2013-2015; Member 2006-2013)

 - Member, Boston Bar Association Task Force on the Judiciary Budget (reports issued Feb.
 2009 and Feb.
 2010)

 - Co-Chair, Boston Bar Association International Law Section (2007-2009)

 - Co-Chair, Subcommittee on International Alternative Dispute Resolution of the American Bar Association (2007-2009)